We’ve heard our entire lives that exercise is the key to good health, and that rule is all the more important as we

 Marcy ME-709 Recumbent Bike

 When I recommend products to people, I always like to include 3 options.
 If you’re looking for the best exercise bike for seniors and for some reason both the Schwinn 270 and the Exerpeutic 900XL did not work for you, the third best option would be the Marcy ME-709 Recumbent Bike.
 This is another highly popular model in the recumbent bike category, and it’s actually extremely similar to the Exerpeutic recumbent bike.
 For that reason, I’m not going to go into too much detail here, but I will a brief recap below highlighting the differences on the ME-709.

 Like the Exerpeutic bike, the Marcy ME-709 features an oversized padded seat that provides a lot of comfort and support while cycling.
-Unfortunately, there is the same issue with long cycling sessions becoming a little uncomfortable because of the flat seat design (this is where the Schwinn really excels because of its naturally shaped bike seat) of the Marcy recumbent exercise bike.
+Unfortunately, there is the same issue with long cycling sessions becoming a little uncomfortable because of the flat bike seat design (this is where the Schwinn really excels because of its naturally shaped bike seat) of the Marcy recumbent exercise bike.
 Like the Exerpeutic exercise bike, the Marcy’s weight capacity is 300 pounds.
 The Marcy ME-709 uses a twist knob for 8 different magnetic tension adjustments so that you can change resistance as you go, and the LCD screen up front tracks speed, distance, time, and calories burned.
 The only thing it does not come with is a pulse or heart rate monitor, which is why I chose the Exerpeutic over the Marcy recumbent exercise bike because I believe it’s important for seniors to be able to track their pulse or heart rate and calories burned while they ride.